Home

 - Scaling with your needs: extend or customize as projects evolve

-gives you a similar experience — but
+If you’ve ever used make, npm run, or just, devops gives you a similar experience — but

 with modern ergonomics, strong typing, and structured logging.